silentninjabee/silentninjabee/README.md

-- 👋 Hi, I’m @silentninjabee...
-Audio Engineering (Technical Production)/iOS and Android tweak development
+- 👋 @silentninjabee... mobile software development

 <!---
 silentninjabee/silentninjabee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.